TrossenRobotics/interbotix_xsarms_docs/docs/python_ros_interface.rst

     <ros_interface>` has already been installed.

-For usage and structure information on the Python interface that builds on top of ROS, check out the :doc:`Python Demos <ros1_packages/python_demos>` page.
+For usage and structure information on the Python interface that builds on top of ROS, check out the :doc:`Python Demos for ROS 1<ros1_packages/python_demos>` or the :doc:`Python Demos for ROS 2<ros2_packages/python_demos>` pages.
 Further documentation of the Python API's functionality can be found on this page.
 Note that you can check the source code methods' docstrings for information on each method.

 ..
 TODO: include the different modules here from interbotix_xs_modules